Bronisław Geremek

 Bronisław Geremek ([brɔˈɲiswav ɡɛˈrɛmɛk]; born Benjamin Lewertow; 6 March 1932 – 13 July 2008) was a Polish social historian and politician.
+He was an opposition activist in the Polish People's Republic and participated in the Polish Round Table Agreement.

 He served as Member of Parliament (1991–2001), Minister of Foreign Affairs (1997–2000), leader of the Freedom Union (2000–2001), as well as Member of the European Parliament (2004–2008).
+In 2002, he was awarded Poland's highest order of merit, Order of the White Eagle.

 Early life and education

 Bronisław Geremek was born as Benjamin Lewertow in Warsaw on 6 March 1932.
 His father Boruch Lewertow, a fur merchant, was murdered in Auschwitz.
-His mother, Sharca, and he were smuggled out of the Warsaw Ghetto in 1943 and were sheltered by Stefan Geremek.
+He and his mother, Sharca were smuggled out of the Warsaw Ghetto in 1943 and were sheltered by Stefan Geremek.
 Stefan Geremek later married Bronisław's mother and Bronisław was further raised in a Roman Catholic tradition.
-In his adult life, he considered himself neither a Jew nor a Catholic.
+In his adult life, he considered himself neither Jewish nor Catholic.
 His grandfather was a maggid, his brother Jerry, lived in New York as a Jew, and his sons living in Poland are Roman Catholics.

 In 1954, Bronisław Geremek graduated from the Faculty of History at the Warsaw University.
 In 1956–1958, he completed postgraduate studies at the École pratique des hautes études in Paris.
 He completed his PhD in 1960 and he was granted a postdoctoral degree at the Polish Academy of Sciences (PAN) in 1972.
 He was appointed associate professor in 1989.

-The chief domain of Geremek's scholarly work was research on the history of culture and medieval society.
+Geremek's scholarly work chiefly focused on cultural history and medieval society.
 His scholarly achievements included numerous articles and lectures, as well as ten books, which have been translated into ten languages.
 His doctoral thesis (1960) concerned the labour market in medieval Paris, including prostitution.
-His postdoctoral thesis (1972) concerned underworld groups in medieval Paris.
+His postdoctoral thesis (1972) examined underworld groups in medieval Paris.